Meaning and Origin

 Basic Principles of the Rule of Law

-· Absence of arbitrary power being heart and soul of rule of law.
+- Absence of arbitrary power being the heart and soul of the rule of law.

-· Equality before law and equal protection of law.
+- Equality before the law and equal protection of the law.

 Rule of Law and Indian Constitution

-In an early case S.G.
+In an early case, S.G.
 Jaisinghani V. Union of India and others9 the Supreme Court portrayed the essentials of rule of law in a very lucid manner.
 It observed: “The absence of arbitrary power is the first essential of the rule of law upon which our whole constitutional system is based.
-In a system governed by rule of law, discretion when conferred upon executive authorities must be continued within clearly defined limits.
-The rule of law from this points of view means that decisions should be made by the application of known principles and rules and, in general such decision should be predictable and the citizen should know where he is.
-If a decision is taken without any principle or without any rule it is unpredictable and such a decision is antithesis of a decision taken in accordance with the rule of law”.
+In a system governed by rule of law, discretion, when conferred upon executive authorities, must be continued within clearly defined limits.
+The rule of law from this points of view means that decisions should be made by the application of known principles and rules and, in general, such decision should be predictable and the citizen should know where he is.
+If a decision is taken without any principle or without any rule it is unpredictable and such a decision is the antithesis of a decision taken in accordance with the rule of law”.

-Recent aggressive judicial activism can only be seen as a part of the efforts of the Constitutional Courts in India to establish rule-of-law society, which implies that no matter how high a person, may be the law is always above him.
-Court is also trying to identify the concept of rule of law with human rights of the people.
+Recent aggressive judicial activism can only be seen as a part of the efforts of the Constitutional Courts in India to establish a rule of law society, which implies that no matter how high a person, maybe the law is always above him.
+The court is also trying to identify the concept of rule of law with human rights of the people.
 The Court is developing techniques by which it can force the government not only to submit to the law but also to create conditions where people can develop capacities to exercise their rights properly and meaningfully.
-The public administration is responsible for effective implementation of rule of law and constitutional commands, which effectuate fairly the objective standards laid down by law.
+The public administration is responsible for effective implementation of the rule of law and constitutional commands, which effectuate fairly the objective standards laid down by law.
 Every public servant is a trustee of the society and is accountable for due effectuation of constitutional goals.
 This makes the concept of rule of law highly relevant to our context.

 1Dr.
 AC Kapur, Principles of Political Science (2014), Rule of law, Pg. no. 592